kus/cs2-modded-server/README.md

 ## Custom files

+> [!NOTE]
+> Any reference to a path is always the root of the installation.
+Which on Linux will typically be `/home/steam/cs2/` and on Windows where ever you extracted the zip.
+>
+> For example on Linux:
+> `/custom_files/addons/counterstrikesharp/configs/admins.json` full path is `/home/steam/cs2/custom_files/addons/counterstrikesharp/configs/admins.json`
+> `/game/csgo/addons/counterstrikesharp/configs/admins.json` full path is `/home/steam/cs2/game/csgo/addons/counterstrikesharp/configs/admins.json`

 Any changes you have made to the files in this mod will be overwritten when the update scripts are ran.
 I have created a folder `/custom_files/` in the root of the project, where you mirror the contents of the `csgo/` folder, and any files you want to tweak, you put in there in the same spot and they will always overwrite the mods default files.

 So this can be used to set the server hostname to something you want, set the RCON or serverpassword or set the admins of the server.